-Defendants accused of larceny, which in many jurisdictions is the same as "theft," have some powerful defenses at their disposal to counter the charges.
-Prosecutors must prove every element of the crime beyond a reasonable doubt, so if a defendant can cast doubt on the prosecutor's case concerning any of the required elements for larceny, they stand a good chance of acquittal.
+Defendants accused of larceny, which in many jurisdictions is the same as theft, have many defenses to counter the charges.
+Prosecutors must prove every element of the crime beyond a reasonable doubt.
+So, if a defendant can cast doubt on the prosecutor's case concerning any of the required elements for larceny, they stand a good chance of acquittal.

-If you've been charged with this particular crime, it's in your best interests to learn about larceny defenses, including entrapment, consent, and duress.
+If you are charged with this crime, learning about larceny defenses, including entrapment, consent, and duress, is best.

 Larceny: The Basics